Ortega, bishops set for talks on ending Nicaragua violence - Journal du Cameroun

 “We asked the president… for an audience to discuss the essential and urgent issues of our country, justice and democracy, which peace depends upon, with the goal of evaluating the viability of continuing the dialogue,” a statement said.

-Thursday’s meeting will be held at the government’s convention center in the capital Managua and be followed by a press conference at 7:00 pm (0100 GMT Friday).
+Thursday’s meeting was due to get underway at the government’s convention center in the capital Managua and be followed by a press conference at 7:00 pm (0100 GMT Friday).

-Carlos Tunnermann, who is representing civil society in the stalled, broader talks with the government, said he hoped Ortega would seriously commit to negotiations.

 On Tuesday, the general assembly of the Organization of American States approved a declaration “in support with the people of Nicaragua,” which urged Ortega and Nicaraguans alike to engage in constructive dialogue to address the crisis and prevent further violence.